Keep Boulder Beautiful: Repurpose or Recycle Used Cannabis Jars & Vapes

 There are tons of creative ways you can put old containers to use in your home.

-But wait.
-What can you do if recycling isn’t an option and you don’t want to reuse your old weed containers at home?
+But what can you do if recycling isn’t an option and you don’t care to reuse your old weed containers at home?

 Many charities and local businesses can put empty, sanitized childproof containers to good use.
 Here’s how you can go about donating old childproof containers and cannabis oil jars.